kahnwong/ElegantAnalog-Watchface/README.md

 All of these combinations give you a number of different looks with different information - all fitting well with Instinct's minimalistic vibe.

+Personally, I usually run a plain watchface with no numbers or hashmarks, second hand on the main display as "Outline Pointer" and Solar Clock in the Inset Circle set to Dawn/Dusk.

+Weekly Activity Minutes, Daily Activity Minutes, Daily Steps, and the Move Bar are all turned on.
+Date is off and Battery is off (I can see those any time I like with a simple click of the Down button.)

+This gives a simple, completely uncluttered, striking watchface that shows me all the information I need at a glance - and really shows off Instinct's beautiful silvery display.

 To access the settings & configuration menu:

  - MENU/WATCH FACE then press GPS twice (to select the watch face, then select "Customize") and you are in the settings menu.

-Ver 2.01 has some bug fixes and minor tweaks to Ver 2.0.
+Updates: Ver 2.01 & 2.02 have some bug fixes and minor tweaks to Ver 2.0.